ymozgerashvily-dn/ymoz-tools/README.md

 # ymoz-tools
-personal script and tools which are strictly relevant to my work in drivenets
+Personal Scripts and Tools which are strictly relevant to my work in drivenets